MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-apps/devhome-settings.md

 ## Unattended script configuration

 The **Unattended script configuration** pane manages setup scripts for Xbox One consoles.
-For more information about setup scripts, see [Configuring Your Dev Kit with an Unattended Setup Script](unattended-setup-script.md).

 <a id="ID4E3C"></a>